bbayszczak/rodney/README.md

 ## requirements

-works with Raspberry Pi 2, zero, 3 & 4
+  - should work with Raspberry Pi 2, zero, 3 & 4 but tested only on zero
+  - go >= 1.14

 ## License